dhiruLeo/kubernetes-related/README.md

 `18.
 Diff. between PV & PVC?. `

 `19. what is terraform state file & terraform lock ?. `

+`20.
+Can I rollback a node upgrade? `

+`21.
+Diff. between security group and NACL?`

+`22.
+What is continuous Integration? `

+`23.
+What is CIDR? `

+`24.
+What is init container?
+Why do we need it ?. `

+`25.
+Pod restart policies available ?. `

+`26.
+What is the use of replica set ?. `

+`27.
+What are the different storage classes ?. `

+`28.
+Diff types of EC2 instances ?. `

+`29.
+Is it possible to edit the specifications of existing pod for modifying the resource limits ?. `

+`30.
+What are the different types of secrets available in Kubernetes ?. `

+`31.
+What are the different ways you can apply probes, (liveness or readiness) for a container ?. `

+`32.
+How do you change the priority of a running process ?. `

+`33.
+Different taint effects ?.`

+`34.
+Suppose I have three nodes, one of the, I have labelled as LARGE and I want my data processing pod to go on the node which is labelled as LARGE what should be done ?. `

+`35.
+How does Terraform load all the plugins ?. `

+`36.
+What is VPC peering ?. `

+`37.
+What is null resource in Terraform ?. `

+`38.
+What is the difference between provider and provisioner in Terraform ?. `

+`39.
+What are the different networks in Docker ?. `

+`40.
+What does docker run --network=none nginx do ?. `

+`50.
+Different storage classes in AWS ?. `

+`51.
+What is the difference between scaling and autoscaling ?. `

+`52.
+What is K8S object that helps in autoscaling ?. `

+`53.
+Diff. between fault tolerance and Disaster recovery ?. `

+`54.
+Tell me about a time when you took on something significant outside your area of responsibility and why was that important ?. `

+`55.
+What does serverless mean to you ?. `

 # Basic Commands